intel/QAT_Engine/README.md

     many instances there are with the GET_NUM_CRYPTO_INSTANCES message and then use a for loop to iterate through the instances starting from 0 and use this message to retrieve the fd for each instance.
 This message must be sent if required after the engine has been initialized.
+This message is not supported in the FreeBSD operating system.

 Message String: SET_INSTANCE_FOR_THREAD
 Param 3:        long